cagataygurturk/terraform-google-oci-vpn/README.md

 <!-- BEGIN_TF_DOCS -->
 # HA VPN between GCP and OCI

-This repository contains a drop-in Terraform module that sets up a HA VPN between Azure and Oracle Cloud Infrastructure (OCI).
+This repository contains a drop-in Terraform module that sets up a HA VPN between GCP and Oracle Cloud Infrastructure (OCI).

 ## Features